harendra-kumar/concise-haskell/language/11-fold-and-unfold.rst

 The right associative version is called the right fold and the left associative version is called the left fold.
-Note in foldr the fold operation is at the top of the expression and recursion occurs as part of it.
+Note in foldr the fold operation is at the top level of the expression and recursion occurs as part of it.
 In foldl recursive call is at the top level of the expression and the fold operation occurs as part of it.

 Now, the behavior of these operations depends on the evaluation strategy.
 When the operation (+) is strict the right fold puts the whole structure on the stack and unravels it in the end, whereas the left fold does not use the stack at all.
-Note that when the container is strict we have already consumed space in the container and the left fold does not require more space, on the other hand when the container is lazy it is not using any space but we need that space at the end when folding so they both are equivalent in that sense.
+Note that when the container being folded is strict (a memory buffer for example) we have already consumed space in the container and the left fold does not require more space, on the other hand when the container is lazy it is not using any space but we need that space at the end when folding so they both are equivalent in that sense.
 They are just duals of each other.

 On the other hand when the operation is lazy in the second argument, the right fold can keep yielding the next element from the container whereas the left